Fliplet/fliplet-cli/README.md

 // Tells the UI this widget can be closed, optionally passing back some data Promise<> Fliplet.Widget.complete(data)

+// Get the data of a widget instance, given the instance id Object|null Fliplet.Widget.getData(id)

 // Get the list of pages of the app the widget belongs to Promise<> Fliplet.Pages.get()
 ```